Ptolemaic Indexing: Generalizing the Ptolemaic Bound

 The only difference from the triangular condition is the scaling factor $(qp+qs)/ps$, which we can see as regulating the influence of the radius.
 If the query lies directly between $p$ and $s$ (that is, $ps=qp+qs$) this new bound is, in fact, exactly equivalent to the triangular one.
 However, for all other cases, the new bound is \emph{worse}.

 What's missing is the ``other half,'' as it were: an \emph{inverted} ball around $s$, excluding $o$, giving us a proper \lo{os}, in addition to the covering radius, \hi{op}.
-This would be available in a situation where we have covering shells from each pivot to its sibling regions (as in \textsc{gnat}~\citep{Brin:1995} and its descendants), or where we use ``inside/outside'' partitioning with multiple pivots simultaneously (as in D-Index~\citep{Dohnal:2003}).
-In such cases, where both upper and lower bounds are available for both $op$ and $os$, the bound in Theorem~\ref{thm:ptball} can be used directly, substituting exact values for $ps$, $qs$ and $qp$.
+This would be available in a situation where we have covering shells from each pivot to its sibling regions (as in \textsc{gnat}~\citep{Brin:1995} and its descendants, or the PM-Tree, which uses subtree shells around global pivots~\citep{Skopal:2004a}), or where we use ``inside/outside'' partitioning with multiple pivots simultaneously (as in D-Index~\citep{Dohnal:2003}).
+In such cases, where both upper and lower bounds are available for both $op$ and $os$, the bound in Theorem~\ref{thm:ptball} can be used directly, substituting exact values for $ps$, $qs$ and~$qp$.\footnote{This, in fact, is the technique used in implementing the Ptolemaic PM-Tree~\citep{Hetland:2013}.} See \fig~\ref{fig:shells} for an example.

+Finally, for Ptolemaic \emph{metrics}, it is possible to combine the upper or lower bounds generated by Ptolemaic pivoting with various metric regions.
+This is similar to the technique used in such metric index structures as the CM-Tree~\citep{Aronovich:2007} and \textsc{tlaesa} \citep{Mico:1996,Tokoro:2006}, where a lower bound to the center object is used in ball overlap checking, and in Hybrid Dynamic SA-Tree~\citep{Arroyuelo:2003}, where the same approach is taken in hyperplane filtering.
+The idea is to be able to filter out an entire region without computing the distance to its representative objects (such as centers or vantage points).

+For example, for a ball with center $c$ and covering radius $r_c$, as well as a query radius $r_q$ the normal discard criterion would be $r_q < qc-r_c$.
+Instead, with the pivots $p$ and $s$, we could replace $qc$ with a Ptolemaic lower bound (see \fig~\ref{fig:doublebound}).
+The criterion then becomes

+For a hyperplane defined by the two centers $u$ and $v$, the region corresponding to $v$ can normally be excluded if $2r_q < qv-qu$.
+Again, we can avoid calculating the distance $qv$ by using a lower bound in its place, with the criterion

+In both cases, multiple pivots would, of course, strengthen the bounds.
+Similar techniques could also be used with metric shells, or even the vantage point regions of the VP-Tree~\citep{Uhlmann:1991,Yianilos:1993} and the D-Index~\citep{Dohnal:2003}.